-The Company has reported losses to date and at May 31, 2024 has an accumulated deficit of \$31,892,733 (2023 - \$29,749,883) and working capital, as defined by the excess of current assets over current liabilities, of \$249,709 (2023 - \$209,163).
+The Company has reported losses to date and at February 28, 2025 has an accumulated deficit of \$32,296,143 (2024 - \$31,773,693) and working capital, as defined by the excess of current assets over current liabilities, of \$383,854 (2024 - \$364,019).
 The Company does not generate income or consistent cash flows from operations.
 In addition to its working capital requirements, the Company must secure sufficient funding to maintain legal title to its exploration and evaluation assets and to fund its exploration and development activities and its general and administration costs.

 The Company's ability to continue as a going concern is dependent upon its ability to fund its working capital and exploration requirements, and eventually to generate positive cash flows, either from operations or sale of its properties.
-In December 2023, the raised cash proceeds of \$492,815 through a private placement (note 7).
-The Company's partner in its Lofdal project, the Japan Organization for Metals and Energy Security Corporation ("JOGMEC"), continues to fund the Lofdal project, and notified the Company that it will move to Term 3 under the agreement (note 5).
+The Company's partner in its Lofdal project, the Japan Organization for Metals and Energy Security Corporation ("JOGMEC"), continues to fund the Lofdal project and has moved to Term 3 under the agreement (note 5).
+JOGMEC has approved \$2.7 million in funding for the project from December 1, 2024 to September 30, 2025.